tobybear/ZillaLib/WebAssembly/README.md

 On Windows you can use make.exe that is distributed with ZillaLib, you can find it under the "Tools" sub-directory.

 With the various make targets you can build debug and release targets and run the output directly.
-For example, running "make wasm" builds the release JS file and a sample HTML page under Release-wasm.
-Running "make wasm-run" builds and opens the game in the browser.
+For example, running `make wasm` builds the release JS file and a sample HTML page under Release-wasm.
+Running `make wasm-run` builds and opens the game in the browser.

+To speed up compilation, the -j parameter can be passed to specify the number of parallel processes to use for building.
+For example `make wasm -j 4` uses a maximum of 4 processes.

 # Deploying
 Depending on the project option 'Embed Assets in Binary', your release build will consist of either one or two files.